-The proposed harvest strategy aims to be simpler and more straightforward to enable fishers and fisheries managers to better predict and plan for future TACCs rather than having to wait until yearly stock assessment modelling had been completed.
+The harvest strategy aims to be simpler and more straightforward to enable fishers and fisheries managers to better predict and plan for future TACCs rather than having to wait until yearly stock assessment modelling had been completed.

 TACCs are pre-set and are based on harvesting an appropriately conservative proportion of the total stock in the fishery.
 This will ensure that the TACCs set allow the rock lobster stock to continue rebuilding, catch rates to improve and ultimately provide for long-term business viability and investment security.

 Will there be any change to the recreational fishing arrangements?